Life is a series of decisions.

 As humans, we strive for internal psychological consistency in order to mentally function in a complex world.
 This leads us to reject information that runs contradictory to what we believe.

 The worst part?
 Being smart doesn’t help.
 On the contrary, it can make things worse.
-Here’s Duke again:
+Here’s Annie Duke:

 “The smarter you are, the better you are at constructing a narrative that supports your beliefs, rationalizing and framing the data to fit your argument or point of view.
 After all, people in the “spin room” in a political setting are generally pretty smart for a reason.”